Glen Edward Rogers

 Glen Edward Rogers (July 15, 1962 – May 15, 2025) was an American convicted serial killer.
 He was also convicted of related crimes in Florida and California, such as armed robbery, grand theft auto, and arson.

 Also known as "The Cross Country Killer" or "The Casanova Killer", he was convicted of first degree murder at two separate trials in the deaths of two women (the first in Florida in 1997 and the second in California in June 1999).
 He is a suspect in numerous other murders throughout the United States.
-After a crime spree that began on September 28, 1995, with Rogers's first authoritatively established murder, he was featured on the FBI Ten Most Wanted Fugitives list.
+His crime spree began on September 28, 1995.

 He was sentenced to death in both Florida and California for his crimes.
 He was incarcerated for almost 30 years on death row at Union Correctional Institution in Raiford, Florida, and he was executed on May 15, 2025, at the Florida State Prison.

 Early life

 Rogers was born and raised in Hamilton, Ohio.
 He was one of seven children born to Edna (née Sears) and Claude Rogers.
 Among his siblings is a brother Clay.
 Their father Claude was a hydro pulp operator at the local Champion paper company.
 Rogers was expelled from his junior high school before he was 16.

 Sometime after his expulsion, he got his 14-year-old girlfriend Deborah Ann Nix pregnant.
 The young couple married.
 They had another child together in 1981.
 In 1983, Nix filed for divorce, alleging physical abuse by Rogers.